INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 - `loop_values.m`: to compute the payoff vectors in each possible network when assuming the agents are located on a circle.

-  Input: gra, a 2^L × L matrix recording all possible networks derived from `loop_graph.m`.
+  Input: gra, a 2^L × L matrix recording all possible networks; w, a 1 × N vector of social values in connections model.

   Output: a 2^L × N matrix Va whose each row corresponds to the payoff vector.